rrzhang139/numpyviz/README.md

 # NumpyViz

+*NumpyViz is a code visualizer that renders dynamic visualizations for Numpy operations.*

 ## Overview

 If you've ever struggled to understand multi-dimensional array operations -- furiously keeping track of the operation names, aligning dimensions, or visualizing transformations in your head -- you've come to the right place.